SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/destinations_overview.png)

-**Congratulations** with the successful execution of this exercise we can now go further with the SAP Tas Center by setting up the Launchpad service to access the SAP Task Center application.
+**Congratulations**!
+With the successful execution of this exercise we can now go further with the SAP Task Center integration by setting up the Launchpad service to access the SAP Task Center application.

 ## Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad